kushidesign/kushi/README.md

  ;; Optionally prepend an ancestor element to selectors.
  ;; Useful for scoping.
- :ancestor :#my-target-div
+ :ancestor "#my-target-div"

  ;; Optional.
-If defined, AND an :ident value is supplied at ;; the `sx` call site, this will be used for classnames, ;; instead of auto-generated hash.
+If defined, AND an custom classname value (with a ;; leading `-` char) is supplied at the `sx` call site, this will ;; be concatenated to the locally supplied value and used for ;; the classname, instead of an auto-generated name.
  :prefix "_my-prefix_"

  ;; Optional.
 If defined, this will be used as the prefix for ;; the classnames of shared styles (defined with defclass).
  ;; Defaults to nil
  :defclass-prefix "_my-shared-class-prefix_"

- ;; Optional.
-If defined, this will be used as the prefix for ;; the classnames of the predifined shared styles that ship with kushi.
- ;; Defaults to nil.
-  :atomic-class-prefix   "_my-atomic-class-prefix_"

  ;; Optional.
 If defined, this will be used as an attribute ;; name for attaching source file info to the rendered